 Course Outline

-Introduction to User Acceptance Testing for Government
+Introduction to User Acceptance Testing

-- UAT in Agile vs Waterfall methodologies
+- Comparing UAT approaches in Agile and Waterfall methodologies for government projects.

-- Key roles and responsibilities in UAT
+- Key roles and responsibilities of stakeholders involved in the UAT process.

 Planning for UAT